How much will new decking cost? Find out what you can expect to pay for decking and essential extras

-Then you might need to consider options beyond the cost of the decking and labour.
-For instance you may need a weed suppressing membrane to go under the decking.
-This will cost around £20 for a cheap membrane on a small deck.
-For better quality membrane on a larger deck expect to pay at least double this.
+Then you might need to consider options beyond the cost of the decking and labour as Oldham shares, "Weather-resistant screws, wood preservatives, and a weed membrane are all necessary to keep the structure in good shape."
+A cheap membrane will cost around £25 (depending on size).
+For a better quality membrane on a larger deck expect to pay at least double or triple this.

 To prolong the lifespan of the deck and change its appearance there is the option to stain or paint.
-A 2.5l tin of decking paint will cover around 13m/2 with two coats and costs from £20-£70 depending on quality.
+Oldham says, "Using oil-based wood preservatives like Ronseal or Barrettine will help protect the wood from rot.
+A 5 litre tin of Ronseal Ultimate Decking Paint (available from Amazon) costs £45-50.

 You might want to include some stylish decking balustrade ideas to finish your decking off.
 The price can vary greatly depending on what you choose – timber, metal or glass.
 But expect to pay a minimum of £100, but most likely more.